Bani Adam: Context of the poem

 The poem comes in the Gulistan at the end of story ten of the first chapter "On the Conduct of Kings".
-In this story Saʿdi claims to have been praying at the tomb of John the Baptist in the Great Mosque in Damascus, when he gave advice to an unnamed Arab king who requested Saʿdi to add his prayers to his own as he was afraid of a powerful enemy.
+In this story Saʿdi claims to have been praying at the tomb of John the Baptist in the Great Mosque in Damascus, when he gave advice to an unnamed king who requested Saʿdi to add his prayers to his own as he was afraid of a powerful enemy.
 Saʾdi's advice to the king was that if he wished to live a life free of fear of retribution he should rule his people with justice.
 He reinforces his advice with two short poems, the second of which is Bani Adam.

 There seems no reason to doubt that Saʿdi may have visited Damascus in his travels, although this particular incident, like many of Saʾdi's stories, may of course be fictional.

 The story is quoted below in the version completed in 1888 and published in 1928 under the name of Richard Francis Burton, but probably in fact by the Hungarian linguist Edward Rehatsek: